 How do I apply?

 Students apply online and participation is awarded on a competitive basis.
 Application requirements include: Resume, personal statement, and transcript.
-Apply now.

 Why should I apply to be an Institute of Politics Intern?